OpenVoiceX/Voice-Marketing-Agent/CONTRIBUTING.md

-# 🌟 Your First Open Source Contribution Starts Here – GSSoC 2025 Beginner's Guide 💻✨
+# 🌟 Your First Open Source Contribution Starts Here – GSSoC 2025 & Hacktoberfest 2025 Beginner's Guide 💻✨

-Are you selected for **GSSoC** and wondering:
+Are you selected for **GSSoC** or participating in **Hacktoberfest** and wondering:

 *How do I even begin contributing to open source?* Well, buckle up, rookie dev — you're about to become an OSS warrior.
-Let’s make this GSSoC journey memorable together!
+Let’s make this journey memorable together!
 See you on the battlefield, coder ⚔️

 [Hitesh Kumar](https://www.linkedin.com/in/hitesh-kumar-aiml/)
 *Project Admin | OSS Enthusiast*